rrousselGit/riverpod/packages/riverpod_sqflite/README.md

     // - Listen to changes on this provider and write those changes to the DB.
     // We "await" for persist to complete to make sure that the decoding is done
     // before we return the state.
-    await persist(
+    // If you do not care about the decoded value, don't await the future. await persist(
       // We pass our JsonSqFliteStorage instance.
 No need to "await" the Future.
       // Riverpod will take care of that.